UDC-GAC/bdev/README.md

 ## License

-This tool is distributed as free software and is publicly available under the MIT license (see the [LICENSE](LICENSE) file for more details)
+This tool is distributed as free software and is publicly available under the MIT license (see the [LICENSE](LICENSE) file for more details).